DevExpress/devextreme-documentation/api-reference/10 UI Components/dxScrollable/3 Methods/scrollTo(targetLocation).md

 Scrolls the content to a specific position.

 ##### param(targetLocation): Number | Object
 The position to scroll to (in pixels).
+The object has the following structure: { left: value1, top: value2 }.

 ---
 #####See Also#####